hyperknot/openfreemap/website/blocks/main.md

 <!--support_plans-->

-The reason we are offering support plans rather than "Donate Now" buttons is that accounting for business donations can be prohibitively difficult.
-With support plans, you get a business invoice for each of your payment.
+We offer support plans instead of 'Donate Now' buttons because accounting for business donations can be prohibitively difficult.
+When subscribing to a support plan, you receive a business invoice for each of your payments.

 As a bonus, on **Silver** level and above, we can offer personalised technical support by email.